Suj93s/Intel-Unnati/README.md

-# Intel Unnati - Image Sharpening using Knowlege Distilation
+# Intel Unnati - Image Sharpening using knowledge distillation
 This project aims to improve the quality of images through deblurring (sharpening) of blurred images through a deep learning process driven by Knowledge Distillation (KD).
 A teacher deep U-Net model is initially trained and its knowledge is then distilled in a smaller student model performing effective deblurring for deployment in real-time systems.